dccuchile/rivertext/docs/getting_started/about.md

 IWEF is licensed under the BSD 3-Clause License.

-Details of the license on this [link](https://github.com/giturra/iwef/blob/main/LICENSE).
+Details of the license on this [link](https://github.com/dccuchile/rivertext/blob/main/LICENSE).

 ## Contact

 Please write to gabrieliturrab at ug.chile.cl for inquiries about the software.
-You are also welcome to do a pull request or publish an issue in the IWEF repository on Github.
+You are also welcome to do a pull request or publish an issue in the RiverText repository on Github.